KatharineShapcott/rank-similarity/README.md

 Please cite the following publication (in preparation) [[1]](#1).

 <a id="1">[1]</a>
-Shapcott, Bird, & Singer.
-Confusion-based rank similarity filters for computationally-efficient machine learning on high dimensional data.
-In preperation.
-(2021)
+Shapcott & Bird.
+Confusion-based rank similarity filters for computationally-efficient machine learning on high dimensional data. arXiv [cs.LG].
+2021.
+Available from: http://arxiv.org/abs/2109.13610

 ## Contributors